2019 Marist Red Foxes football team

-The 2019 Marist Red Foxes football team represents Marist College in the 2019 NCAA Division I FCS football season.
-They are led by 28th-year head coach Jim Parady and play their home games at Tenney Stadium at Leonidoff Field.
-They are members of the Pioneer Football League.
+The 2019 Marist Red Foxes football team represented Marist College as a member of the Pioneer Football League (PFL) during the 2019 NCAA Division I FCS football season.
+Led by 28th-year head coach Jim Parady, the Red Foxes compiled an overall record of 4–7 with a mark of 4–4 in conference play, tying for fifth place in the PFL.
+Marist played home games at Tenney Stadium at Leonidoff Field in Poughkeepsie, New York.

-Previous season

-The Red Foxes finished the 2018 season 5–6, 5–3 in PFL play to finish in a tie for fourth place.